 Brand, manufacturing quality and price are generally closely linked with one area typically reflective of the other two however in the case of ice cream refrigeration the lines blur slightly.
 Manufacturer’s will typically design and produce a range of models to suit all budgets.
 The build quality is the same however the price will reflect the size and the standard features that are included.

 An excellent example of this is with ISA ice cream displays.
-They supply the Figi range for businesses shopping on a budget, the Isabella range as the perfect middle ground and the Millennium range where price isn’t an issue.
+They supply the Fiji range for businesses shopping on a budget, the Isabella range as the perfect middle ground and the Millennium range where price isn’t an issue.

 With ice cream storage and display freezers available from a wide array of industry renowned brands such as Tefcold, Mercatus, Vestfrost, Elcold, Artikcold, Framec and Igloo there’s plenty to suit every style requirement, purpose and budget.